ttelang/learn-yaml/README.md

-# learn-yaml-from-scratch
+# Learn YAML from Scratch
-Source code for my udemy course learn yaml from scratch
+This repo contains source code for the udemy course titled "Learn YAML from Scratch" by Tarun Telang.